-For aspiring students, entering college is the start of new chapter of life.
-The weight of life's responsibilities increase as they often leave familiar environments to face the pressure of academic challenges in a totally new landscape.
+For aspiring college students, entering university is the start of new chapter of life.
+The weight of life’s responsibilities increase as they often leave familiar environments to face the pressure of academic challenges in a totally new landscape.

 If you’re moving away from your family for the first time, you might feel a little anxious and possibly even helpless.
 This can affect your mental health in the long run.
 To avoid such feelings, you must take care of your mental health and ensure you have a sound mind.